 Donations to the Thanksgiving Fund may be made in a variety of ways, including cash, stock and bonds, real estate, life insurance benefits, and even closely-held business interests.
 Many of these methods allow the donor to qualify for maximum allowable income tax deductions or may be considered as a charitable contribution, thereby avoiding capital gains taxes on the appreciation.

 Sometimes the hardest thing to give is one's time.
 The Quincy Family YMCA has many opportunities for volunteerism.
 We are always looking for coaches, campaigners, office staff and committee members.
 For more information, look at our Volunteer section.

-To speak with someone about any of the above methods of giving, please contact Amy Earnest at (217) 222-9622.
+To speak with someone about any of the above methods of giving, please contact Amy Adair at (217) 222-9622.